 Pest infestations such as rats or ants

-Home emergency cover providers may not provide insurance on all of the above, and with all of these issues each home emergency cover provider will have their own conditions on insuring you for each issue.
+Home emergency cover providers may not provide insurance for all of these categories.
+Each home emergency cover provider will have their own conditions on insuring you for each issue.
 So be sure to check the fine print before agreeing to take out a policy.

 Read on to learn more about home emergency insurance cover exclusions so you know what to look out for when you compare home emergency cover policies.

 Checking for exclusions is one of the most important aspects of comparing home emergency insurance cover.
-If you already have home emergency cover with your household insurance, double check the exclusions because you might find that you aren't covered for the things you actually need insurance on.
+If you already have home emergency cover with your household insurance, double-check the exclusions because you might find that you are not covered for some common household emergencies.

 Perhaps the most significant potential limitation on home emergency cover is the limit placed on the total cost of repairs, each time you make a claim.

 For example, you might need to make a claim in the middle of a cold night because your central heating has completely broken down.
 Even if your home emergency cover insures against such issues, you will need to make sure that the total limit for the price of repairs can handle the situation.
 If you do not feel your current policy covers for all that you might need, compare home emergency cover to make sure you are fully covered.

 Read our guide to Home insurance claims

 Check the policy to make sure that the price of repairs valued by the insurer includes call-out charges, as many repair companies will charge extra for working outside of regular office hours.
 Also make sure it includes the cost of parts and labour.

 Check what the home emergency insurance provider considers to be an emergency in its terms and conditions.
 For example, you may not be entitled to an immediate repair, or the excess may be significant.